MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

   For example:

-  This [Write-Host](..\reference\6\Microsoft.PowerShell.Utility\Write-Host.md) cmdlet uses the **-Object** parameter to ...
+  This [Write-Host](..\reference\6\Microsoft.PowerShell.Utility\Write-Host.md) cmdlet uses the **Object** parameter to ...

   > [!NOTE]
   > Never use backticks or bold inside the brackets of a hyperlink.
 This is an exception to the previous
   > rule.

 - When referring to a parameter by name, the name should be **bold**.
-When illustrating the use of a parameter with the hyphen prefix, the paramter should be wrapped in backticks.
+When illustrating the use of a parameter with the hyphen prefix, the parameter should be wrapped in backticks.
 For example:

   > The parameter's name is **Name**, but it is typed as `-Name` when used on the command line as a
   > parameter.